oslokommune/okctl/userdocs/src/application/upgrading.md

 manifests, it simply overwrites any existing files.
 Since you probably have made some changes to these files, simply running `okctl apply application` again would overwrite these changes.

-In order to update the manifests, you need to do a manual merge.
+In order to update the manifests, you need to

+* run `okctl apply application` to create manifests from scratch
+* get updated values from the new version of okctl, while also keeping values that is needed by your application

+In other words, you need to do a manual merge.
 You can do this in any way you want, but in the steps below, we describe how to do this with git.
 The principle is to keep your changes, but add the stuff that is new from okctl.

 # Steps